Victoria Marie Muñoz, PhD

 SCHOLARLY PROFILE

-Dr. Victoria Muñoz is an Assistant Professor in the English Department at The City University of New York Eugenio María de Hostos Community College and a 2022 Mellon/ACLS Community College Faculty Fellow.
-Her research specialties are Shakespeare and the English Renaissance, romance literature and the Anglo-Spanish War, early modern European literature and drama, and the history of fairy tales.
-Her first book, Spanish Romance in the Battle for Global Supremacy: Tudor and Stuart Black Legends was published in 2021 by Anthem Press's World Epic and Romance series
+Dr. Victoria Muñoz is Assistant Professor of Global Early Modern Studies in the English Department at Adelphi University.
+Her research specialties are Anglo-Spanish literary and political relations, empire and colonialism in early modern European literature and drama, and the history of fairy tales.
+Her first book, Spanish Romance in the Battle for Global Supremacy: Tudor and Stuart Black Legends was published in 2021 by Anthem Press's World Epic and Romance series.

 Dr. Victoria M. Muñoz, Professor of English | Professional Website